Piecewise deterministic sampling with splitting schemes: Numerical experiments

-In order to compare the computational cost of the continuous ZZS to the unadjusted ZZS and to ULA we count each proposal for an event time obtained by Poisson thinning as a gradient evaluation and thus as an iteration.
-Indeed, an update of the computational bounds requires the evaluation of $\lambda_i(x,v)$ for all $i=1,\dots,d$ and thus the full gradient has to be computed.
+In order to compare the computational cost of the continuous ZZS to the unadjusted ZZS, {ULA and UBU} we count each proposal for an event time obtained by Poisson thinning as a gradient evaluation and thus as an iteration.
+Indeed, an update of the computational bounds requires the evaluation of $\lambda_i(x,v)$ {for some $i$ and thus the proximal operator has to be calculated.
+This is the most relevant cost in the algorithm so we view it as equivalent cost to one step of ULA, UZZS and UBU}.
 To estimate the posterior mean for the continuous ZZS we compute the time average $T^{-1}\int_0^T X_t dt$.

-In Figures \ref{fig:handwritten_tv} and \ref{fig:cman_tv} we show the original images, the observed images after blurring and adding noise, and the estimated posterior mean using the different samplers.
-Figure \ref{fig:mses_tv} shows the mean square error (MSE) between the true image and the estimated posterior mean as a function of the number of iterations.
-The MSE is computed for two images $x,y\in [0,1]^{N\times N}$ as
+For each of these algorithms ULA, UZZS and continuous ZZS we have used $10^6$ gradient evaluations to obtain the estimates, {this includes a burn in phase which uses $10\%$ of the iterations}.